Clustering with Missing Features: A Penalized Dissimilarity Measure based approach

 Missing features have always been a challenge for researchers because traditional learning methods (which assume all data instances to be \emph{fully observed}, i.e. all the features are observed) cannot be directly applied to such incomplete data, without suitable preprocessing.
-When the rate of missingness is low, such as $1-5\%$, the data instances with missing values are ignored.
+When the rate of missingness is low, the data instances with missing values may be ignored.
 This approach is known as \emph{marginalization}.
-Marginalization cannot be applied to data having $5-15\%$ missing values, as it may lead to the loss of a sizable amount of information.
+Marginalization cannot be applied to data having a sizable number of missing values, as it may lead to the loss of a sizable amount of information.
 Therefore, sophisticated methods are required to fill in the vacancies in the data, so that traditional learning methods can be applied subsequently.
 This approach of filling in the missing values is called \emph{imputation}.
-Inferences drawn from data having more than $15\%$ missingness may be severely warped, despite the use of such sophisticated imputation methods \cite{acuna2004treatment}.
+However, inferences drawn from data having a large fraction of missing values may be severely warped, despite the use of such sophisticated imputation methods \cite{acuna2004treatment}.